-Contributions - For the year ended December 31, 2020, plan members were required to contribute 5.00% of wages for non-hazardous job classifications.
-Employees hired after September 2008 are required to contribute an additional 1% to cover the cost of medical insurance that is provided through CERS.
+Contributions - For the year ended December 31, 2021, plan members were required to contribute 5.00% of wages for non-hazardous job classifications.
+Employees hired after September 2008 are required to contribute an additional 1.00% to cover the cost of medical insurance that is provided through CERS.
 Participating employers are required to contribute at an actuarially determined rate.
 Per Kentucky Revised Statute Section 78.545 (33), normal contribution and past service contribution rates shall be determined by the Board on the basis of an annual valuation last proceeding the July 1 of a new biennium.

 The Board may amend contribution rates as of the first day of July of the second year of a biennium, if it is determined on the basis of a subsequent actuarial valuation that amended contribution rates are necessary to satisfy requirements determined in accordance with actuarial basis adopted by the Board.
-For the year ended December 31, 2020, participating employers contributed 24.06% of each non-hazardous employee's wages, which is equal to the actuarially determined rate set by the Board.
+For the year ended December 31, 2021, participating employers contributed 24.06% through June 30th and 26.95% thereafter, of each non-hazardous employee's wages, which is equal to the actuarially determined rate set by the Board.
 The contributions are allocated to both the pension and insurance trust.
 The insurance trust is more fully described in Note 8.
-Plan members contributed 19.30% to the pension trust for non-hazardous job classifications for the year ended December 31, 2020.
+Plan members contributed 19.30% through June 30th and 21.17% thereafter to the pension trust for non-hazardous job classifications for the year ended December 31, 2021.
 Administrative costs of Kentucky Retirement System are financed through employer contributions and investment earnings.